-Saxophonist Dr. Dave Camwell is a distinguished, versatile and dynamic performer, and serves as the Director of Jazz Studies and Associate Professor of Music at Troy University in Alabama.
-Camwell has been a Yamaha Performing Artist since 2004, a D'Addario Performing Artist since 2009, a Beechler Artist since 2003, and has over thirty publications available through Jeanne, Dorn and UNC Jazz Press.
-He has been involved in a variety of commissioning projects, including co-leading a consortium with Dr. Stephen Page that resulted in a popular new work by noted composer Marc Mellits entitled Tachycardia.
+Described in Fanfare Magazine as a masterful and virtuosic saxophonist with a mellifluous tone, Dr. Dave Camwell is the Director of Jazz Studies and Associate Professor of Music at Troy University in Alabama.
+Camwell is a Yamaha, D'Addario, and Beechler Performing Artist and has over thirty publications available through Jeanne, Dorn and UNC Jazz Press.
+He has been involved in a variety of commissioning projects, including co-leading a consortium that resulted in Marc Mellits' Tachycardia.
 In 2017, noted composer David Canfield dedicated his Concerto After Mendelssohn to Camwell, who has performed the work several times in the United States and Canada.
 The concerto was recorded with the Alberta Winds in May, 2019.

 In addition to hosting the 2011 North American Saxophone Alliance Region 3 conference, Camwell regularly attends regional and national NASA events.
 He also performed at the World Saxophone Congresses of Slovenia (2006), Thailand (2009), and Scotland (2012).
 Camwell will host the NASA region 6 conference in 2021 at Troy University.